Gulf War: Ground campaign

 A 90,000 round artillery preparation fire on Iraqi defensive positions preceded the major ground assault, lasting 2.5 hours.
 1st Infantry Division Artillery, which included 4-3 FA battalion, was decisive during artillery combat operations performing multiple raids and fire missions.
 These combat operations resulted in the destruction of 50 enemy tanks, 139 APCs, 30 air defense systems, 152 artillery pieces, 27 missile launchers, 108 mortars, and 548 wheeled vehicles, 61 trench lines and bunker positions, 92 dug in and open infantry targets, and 34 logistical sites.
 The ground campaign consisted of three or possibly four of the largest tank battles in American military history.
 The battles at 73 Easting, Norfolk, and Medina Ridge are well noted for their historical significance.
 Some consider the Battle of Medina Ridge the largest tank battle of the war.
 Other sources consider the Battle of Norfolk the largest tank battle of the war and the second largest tank battle in American history.
 The U.S. Marine Corps also fought the biggest tank battle in its history at Kuwait International Airport.
 The U.S. 3rd Armored Division also fought a significant battle at Objective Dorset not far from where the Battle of Norfolk was taking place.
 The U.S. 3rd Armored Division destroyed approximately 300 enemy combat vehicles during this particular encounter with Iraqi forces.

 The U.S. VII Corps was the primary combat formation of the coalition forces.
 It was a formidable fighting force consisting of 1,487 tanks, 1,384 infantry fighting vehicles, 568 artillery pieces, 132 MLRS, 8 missile launchers, and 242 attack helicopters.
 It had a total troop strength of 146,321 troops.
 Its primary full strength fighting formations were the 1st Armored Division (United States), the 3rd Armored Division (United States) and the 1st Infantry Division (United States).
 The 2nd Armored Division (Forward) was assigned to the 1st Infantry Division as its third maneuver brigade.
 Its Task Force 1-41 Infantry would be the spearhead of VII Corps.
 In addition, the corps had the 2nd Cavalry Regiment (United States) to act as a scouting and screening force, and two further heavy divisions, the 1st Cavalry Division (United States) and the United Kingdom's 1st Armoured Division, as well as the U.S. 11th Aviation Group.
-VII Corps fought a number of large battles against Iraqi forces.
-Some of them historical in scope and size.
+VII Corps fought a number of large battles against Iraqi forces, with some of historic scope and size.
 Three of the battles at Norfolk, Medina Ridge, and 73 Easting are considered among the largest tank battles in history.
 By the end of combat operations on 28 February 1991, U.S. VII Corps had driven 260 km, captured 22,000 Iraqi soldiers, and destroyed 1,350 Iraqi tanks, 1,224 armored personnel carriers, 285 artillery pieces, 105 air defense systems, and 1,229 trucks.